-Threshold Criteria - The first two criteria most be satisfied in order for an alternative to be eligible : r selection.
+Threshold Criteria - The first two criteria must be satisfied in order for an alternative to be eligible for selection.

-- 1. Protection of Human Health and the Endownth-This criterion is an overall and final evaluation of the health and environmental impacts to a shareher each alternative is protective.
-This is the top-in a composite of factors assessed under the relevant especially short/long-term effectiveness and compliance with ARARs/SCGs (see below). - Compliance with Applicable or Relevant and Appropriate New York State and Federal Requirements (ARARs)--ARARs are divided into the categories of chemical-specific (e.g. groundwater standards), action-specific (e.g.
+- Protection of Human Health and the Environment--This criterion is an overall and final evaluation of the health and environmental impacts to assess whether each alternative is protective.
+This is based upon a composite of factors assessed under other criteria, especially short/long-term effectiveness and compliance with ARARs/SCGs (see below). - Compliance with Applicable or Relevant and Appropriate New York State and Federal Requirements (ARARs)--ARARs are divided into the categories of chemical-specific (e.g. groundwater standards), action-specific (e.g.